Tucson Toros: The Astros era (1980–1996)

-The Toros become the Sidewinders
+Affiliation swaps (1997)

 1997 was the last year of the Tucson Toros, in more ways than one.
-In a complicated "swap", the team was sold to the owner of the Phoenix Firebirds, so that the Phoenix AAA team technically moved to Tucson while retaining the Tucson club's staff and facilities.
-The Toros' former owners moved to Fresno, California as the Grizzlies, and inherited the Firebirds' former affiliation with the San Francisco Giants.
+Martin Stone, a businessman, land speculator and former owner of the Phoenix Firebirds, purchased the Tucson Toros from Rick Holtzman.
+In a "swap", the Toros' former owners moved to Fresno, California as the Grizzlies, and inherited the Firebirds' former affiliation with the San Francisco Giants, while the Phoenix AAA team moved to Tucson while retaining the Tucson club's staff and facilities.

 The Toros' long affiliation with the Houston Astros was suddenly over, as the "new" Toros signed a one-year agreement with the Milwaukee Brewers.
 The one major league prospect with the Toros who was not part of the Brewers' organization was Travis Lee of the Arizona Diamondbacks.
 The new franchise did not yet have a AAA team of its own, so Lee was assigned to the nearby Tucson team for part of the season.
 Although Lee personally had a good year, the transitional Toros only managed a 64–78 record.
 It was the Tucson team's last season at Hi Corbett Field, and their last season with the Toros name.

+Tucson Sidewinders (1998–2008)

 After the 1997 season, the Tucson club became the top affiliate of the Diamondbacks and changed their name to the Sidewinders.
-Because the Colorado Rockies used Hi Corbett Field for spring training, Tucson Electric Park was built to accommodate the Diamondbacks and the Chicago White Sox in the spring "Cactus League," as well as the Sidewinders.
-This ended 60 years of minor-league baseball at Hi Corbett Field.
-The change was not well received by fans, who responded to the new stadium, affiliation and team name with significantly reduced attendance.

-Sidewinders era

 With the coming of the Diamondbacks, a new ballpark was needed for spring training in Tucson, since the Colorado Rockies used Hi Corbett Field.
 Tucson Electric Park was built, and became the spring training site for both the Diamondbacks and the Chicago White Sox.
-It also became home to the Tucson Sidewinders in 1998.
-Many changes took place between 1997 and 1999 – a new name, new affiliation, newly expanded league, new owner, new general manager and new venue – resulting in disgruntled fans and lower than expected attendance.
-Financial arrangements between team owners and Pima County were also the subject of criticism.
-After purchasing the team in 2000, owner Jay Zucker attempted to improve the situation with a variety of promotions, including weekly fireworks.
-These efforts met with limited success.
+It also became home to the Tucson Sidewinders in 1998, ending 60 years of minor-league baseball at Hi Corbett Field.
+The changes were not well received by fans, who responded to the new stadium, affiliation and team name with significantly reduced attendance.
+Financial arrangements between team owners and Pima County were also the subject of criticism, as Martin Stone persuaded the Board of Supervisors to approve a lease on Tucson Electric Park that protected the owner from a portion of the team's financial losses at taxpayer expense.